The Solar System Model of Collective Learning

 After each learner goes through a few rotations, disparate pieces of knowledge start to connect into a larger picture.
 As the learners interact with their potent sources of knowledge, they get a sense of the bigger picture and ask broader and deeper questions.
 The possibility of a larger project starts to emerge.

-While still iterating the basic explore-learn-share loop, bits of knowledge can trickle into this larger project.
+While still iterating the basic find-learn-share loop, bits of knowledge can trickle into this larger project.
 Examples of a full revolution:

 • from individual tweets or threads to a larger, longer essay